zhaoweiyu-github/CondSig/docs/LearnSig/README.md

 ### Output
 Each demo is expected to run for approximately 3 hours on a high-performance computing cluster with multiple CPUs (Central Processing Units) and a large amount of RAM (Random Access Memory) using the parameter settings descibed above.

 All identified co-occupancy signature can be found within "LearnSig" folder.
 This folder is located under the output directory of "LearnSig" module.
-E.g., mESC_valid_promoter_topics_all.txt, mESC_valid_nonpromoter_topics_all.txt
+CondSigDetector produces two separated summary tsv for promoter and non-promoter co-occupancy signatures.
+E.g., mESC_valid_promoter_topics_all.txt, mESC_valid_nonpromoter_topics_all.txt.

 ## Notes